-"Yes, I know," wearily; "that's the trouble.
-If you were not as good or a better man than I, there would be no danger of Helen Bartlett caring for you."
-"We were good friends in the old days, Billy," said Osbourne, rather huskily; "if one of us only loved her a little less."
+"Yes, I know," wearily, "that's the trouble.
+If you were not as good or a better man than I, there would be no danger of Helen Bartlett earing for you."

+danger of Helen Bartlett caring for you."

+"We were good friends in the old days, Billy," said Osbourne, rather huskilly; "if one of us only loved her a little less."

 "No go, Tom," replied the other.
 "It is either her or the jumping off place for me.
 Our friendship was a friendly thing, but she is above that.
 Would you-"